 At the Great Teachers Retreat, 2015 and 2016, all faculty were invited to participate in professional development that focused on equity, pedagogy, and learning to work with data effectively.
 In 2016, faculty explored data from their courses, including success, retention, and completion.
 One session focused particularly on success rates, and faculty were guided through an exercise in interpreting and analyzing data from their own courses (evidence: 2016 Agenda, speaker brochure, desired learning outcomes from retreat - ask Nancy, survey monkey results).
 Faculty were then invited to apply for the Center for Urban Education Equity Institute for the following academic year to gain further professional development refining skills at reducing equity gaps in the classroom.

-The institution also has invested physical, human, and fiscal resources into the development of a Multicultural Center to provide a space for meetings, studying, mentoring, and workshops for disproportionately impacted groups as identified in the Student Equity Plan.
+The institution also invested physical, human, and fiscal resources into the development of a Multicultural Center to improve student achievement for specific student groups after reviewing disaggregated data.
+The new space provides a place for meetings, studying, mentoring, and workshops for disproportionately impacted groups as identified in the Student Equity Plan.
 (Announcements from the Multicultural Center) To connect faculty, staff, and students with other groups in California Community Colleges, the institution has sponsored attendance to the A2Mend conferences (2015, 2016, 2017) (contact Equity Office to get a list of attendees—also sent Flerida an email to present a list of the year’s activities in College Council).

 Review of disaggregated institutional data led to the development of a Department of Education Title V Grant entitled Removing Barriers for Underrepresented Students.
 The grant enabled the College to remove physical barriers through a facility renovation that now enables the provision of comprehensive services to students; procedural barriers through redesigned staff positions that streamline services; and academic barriers, through the development of noncredit supplemental learning.
 (Title V Grant, p.
 18).
 Student Success Hubs and Pathways Centers now provide services and assistance to students in multiple locations on both campuses (Pathways Center evidence – Flerida).

-Online courses are evaluated and approved through the same curriculum review process as other courses.
+The Curriculum Committee evaluates and approves online courses through the same review process as other courses.
 (Curriculum Committee minutes for DE course approval) All online courses were reviewed in summer 2012 with recommended improvements for effective online pedagogy.
 (Summary of Online Course Rubric Review; Schedule for Online Course Second Review) Before an instructor can teach an online course for the first time, they must complete the Online Teacher Training, which includes an equity component.
 The training is provided by the Distance Education Faculty Coordinator, a full-time position supported by the College (online training outline – M. Smedshammer) Through this training, faculty members receive assistance in planning and developing new online courses.

 Analysis and Evaluation:

-Modesto Junior College has made great strides in the use of disaggregated data for the purposes of identifying disproportionately impacted groups in terms of learning and achievement.
+MJC has made great strides in the way it analyzes and uses disaggregated data to improve student learning and achievement.
+Discussing the impact of new programs on multiple student groups is now part of the institutional culture.
 Resources have been allocated for professional development, physical space, and technology resources to support the closing of performance gaps.
-Disaggregated data, including ethnicity, online student, and college-prepared/unprepared data, was used in college wide charrettes for the development of the Strategic Plan and Educational Master Plan.
-Within these guiding documents are long-term, measurable strategies for continued improvement.
+The College used disaggregated data, including ethnicity, online student, and college-prepared/unprepared data in college-wide charrettes to develop the Strategic Plan and Education Master Plan.
+Within these guiding documents are long-term, measurable strategies for continued improvement of student learning and student achievement.
 (Data sets for EMP, College Council Minutes approving the EMP on 3/13/17)

 Standard I.B.7